Barr Trail

 Current Project

-The Barr Trail is the primary summit route to the top of Pikes Peak, elevation 14,115 feet.
-Completed in 1921, the trail starts at the western end of Manitou Springs and climbs 7,500 feet over 12.6 miles to the summit of Pikes Peak.
-The trail sees a tremendous amount of use from hikers, runners, backpackers, and mountain bikers.
-The estimated number of users per year is between 80,000 and 100,000.
-However, the lower portion of the trail (~3 miles) may be experiencing usage numbers 3 to 5 times higher due to the popularity of the adjacent Incline route.
-Most users utilizing the lower portion of the Barr Trail are ascending the Incline and then using the Barr Trail for descent to the trailhead in Manitou Springs.
-As a result, the lower portion of the trail is suffering from extensive erosion and trail management issues.
+Barr Trail is the primary summit route to the top of Pikes Peak, which stands at 14,115 feet.
+Completed in 1921, the trail begins at the western edge of Manitou Springs and climbs 7,500 feet over 12.6 miles to the summit.
+It experiences heavy use from hikers, runners, backpackers, and mountain bikers, with an estimated 80,000 to 100,000 users annually.
+However, the lower portion of the trail—approximately the first 3 miles—may see usage rates three to five times higher due to the popularity of the adjacent Incline route.
+Most users on this section ascend the Incline and descend via Barr Trail back to the trailhead in Manitou Springs.
+As a result, the lower portion is suffering from extensive erosion and trail management challenges.

-The unstable nature of the soils in this region and significant visitor usage on the Barr Trail make management and sustainability of this trail challenging.
-Soils along the Barr Trail consist of decomposed granite derived from Pikes Peak Granite.
-Decomposed Pikes Peak Granite is well known for being highly susceptible to erosion, creating a trail that is vulnerable to downcutting and incision.
-Additionally, vegetation along this trail is highly impacted due to erosion, sediment movement, and heavy visitor use.
+The unstable nature of the soils in this region, combined with high visitor use, makes managing and sustaining the trail particularly difficult.
+The soils along Barr Trail consist of decomposed granite derived from Pikes Peak Granite, which is highly susceptible to erosion.
+This creates a trail vulnerable to downcutting and incision.
+Additionally, vegetation along the trail is heavily impacted by erosion, sediment movement, and intense foot traffic.

 NATIVE LANDS